b-g-goodell/mrl-skunkworks-mirror/Konferenco/2019/Guides/monkonguideforCC.md

 ## 2. SELECT A CZAR.

 Have one or more meeting.
-Select an individual who will act as the contact point for invited speakers (the ìinvitation czarî).
+Select an individual who will act as the contact point for invited speakers (the ‚Äúinvitation czar‚Äù).

 ## 3. NAIL DOWN DATES & HEADCOUNT

 Have one or more meeting.
-Select an individual who will act as the contact point for invited speakers (the ìinvitation czarî).
-Select a target number of speakers and panelists based on the performance of last yearsí Konferenco, and how many of these will be invited instead of submitted.
+Select an individual who will act as the contact point for invited speakers (the ‚Äúinvitation czar‚Äù).
+Select a target number of speakers and panelists based on the performance of last years‚Äô Konferenco, and how many of these will be invited instead of submitted.
   * What to look for:
     * The KO will communicate the dates of the event, the total allowable headcount, and the date of registration to you from the SC.
   * What you need to do:
     * Decide on dates:
-      * Dates that CFP opens on the website (ìCFP dateî).
+      * Dates that CFP opens on the website (‚ÄúCFP date‚Äù).
-      * Dates that first round of invitations will be sent to speakers (ìinvitation dateî).
+      * Dates that first round of invitations will be sent to speakers (‚Äúinvitation date‚Äù).
-      * Deadlines for open submissions (ìsubmission deadlineî).
+      * Deadlines for open submissions (‚Äúsubmission deadline‚Äù).
-      * Date that Czar sends first round of speaker acceptance/rejection letters (ìA/R dateî).
+      * Date that Czar sends first round of speaker acceptance/rejection letters (‚ÄúA/R date‚Äù).
-      * Dates for each round of acceptance/rejection letters indicating when RSVPs are required or the speaker is assumed to have forfeited (ìRSVP dateî).
+      * Dates for each round of acceptance/rejection letters indicating when RSVPs are required or the speaker is assumed to have forfeited (‚ÄúRSVP date‚Äù).
     * Decide on headcount:
       * How many speakers in total?
       * How many speakers will be invited (as opposed to submitting an abstract)?